maxshep/Exoboot_Code/Readme.md

 ## Notes on working with the Dephy exoboots:
 This code works with Dephy's exoboots.
-There are a couple pains that make this code a little more complicated: 1) it's a unidirectional actuator, so managing slack is important when you want zero torque, 2) The actpacks don't know they are part of an ankle, so raw imu, current, and angle data for left/right are flipped different directions, 3) The transmission ratio is variable, and even flips to negative around 30 deg plantarflexion, 4) both the ankle and motor use absolute encoders, but the motor spins more than 10 times through the RoM, so it doesn't know where it within that RoM when you first turn it on, so requires calibration every time it's turned on, 5) Dephy has structured their python code to use relative imports, meaning you basically have to run your code out of their /Python/ folder, which is regrettable but I'm not sure how to fix it.
+There are a couple pains that make this code a little more complicated: 1) it's a unidirectional actuator, so managing slack is important when you want zero torque, 2) The actpacks don't know they are part of an ankle, so raw imu, current, and angle data for left/right are flipped different directions, 3) The transmission ratio is variable, and even flips to negative around 30 deg plantarflexion, 4) both the ankle and motor use absolute encoders, but the motor spins more than 10 times through the RoM, so it doesn't know where it within that RoM when you first turn it on, so requires calibration every time it's turned on.
 As such, some decisions were made and functions implemented:

 1) Slack controllers have been designed to command the motor to a position that will keep a constant amount of slack.